Redocly/redocly-cli/docs/guides/lint-arazzo.md

+---
+seo:
+  title: Lint Arazzo with Redocly CLI
+  description: Unlock powerful linting capabilities for Arazzo documents.
+Use the Redocly CLI to enforce basic validation, configure rules, or even build custom plugins for Arazzo.
+---

 # Lint Arazzo with Redocly CLI

 [Arazzo](https://spec.openapis.org/arazzo/latest.html#arazzo-specification) is an open standard from the OpenAPI Initiative for describing a sequence API calls, defining success criteria, and adding response content to subsequent API calls.